Andrea Rezendes

 Speech-Language Pathologist

-Graduated with a Master’s in Speech-Language Pathology from the Université de Montreal, I first worked for several years as a respiratory therapist before turning to speech-language pathology.
-This initial career gave me a deep understanding of the medical field, and particularly the respiratory system.
-These insights now inform my interest in orofacial-myofunctional disorders (OMD), especially given the many connections with breathing, swallowing, and conditions such as sleep apnea.
+I hold a Master’s in Speech-Language Pathology from the Université de Montréal and initially worked for several years as a respiratory therapist before transitioning to speech-language pathology.
+This experience gave me a strong understanding of the medical field, particularly the respiratory system, which is especially valuable in my work with orofacial-myofunctional disorders (OMD) and their links to breathing, swallowing, and conditions like sleep apnea.